mikowitz/maester/readme.md

 In case of an error, you will get an `{:error, message}` tuple.

+For pagination, you can use the API's [pagination options](https://anapioficeandfire.com/Documentation#pagination) as filters, though if you need to find a specific item it's better to use the other filters.

 ## Examples

 Getting all characters who are female: